mattbarrio/sam-loves-beans/README.md

 This is my first project in Go and as such it is super hacky, so I'm sure there is a lot of room for improvement...

+## Notes

+Apparently, building this into a binary doesn't include the templates or static assets... so those need to be manually copied to a persistent storage location.
+Make sure to include:

+- .env
+- ./data
+- ./static
+- ./templates